配置 jobs 文件 .gitlab-ci.yml

 create the review/$CI_COMMIT_REF_NAME environment, where $CI_COMMIT_REF_NAME

-$CI_ENVIRONMENT_SLUG variable is based on the environment name, but suitable
+is an environment variable set by the Runner.
+The$CI_ENVIRONMENT_SLUG variable is based on the environment name, but suitable

 for inclusion in URLs.
 In this case, if the deploy as review app job was run